algorithmica-repository/SCIS-TOP20BASIC-CPP/README.md

 # SCIS-TOP20BASIC-CPP

-This github folder consists of all the JAVA code examples and assignments discussed as part of TOP@) BASIC PROGRAM of Smart Coding and Interview Series at Algorithmica Online.
+This github folder consists of all the C++ code examples and assignments discussed as part of TOP20 BASIC PROGRAM(C++) of Smart Coding and Interview Series at Algorithmica Online.